Search Engine Market Share 2026: Google Still Sends 87.6% of Referrals (June 2026 Update)

 DuckDuckGo's 1.5:1 shows what a healthy relationship looks like.
 DuckDuckGo crawls your site, indexes it, and for roughly every 1.5 pages it crawls, it sends back 1 human visitor.
 Google's 5:1 is also fine.
 For every page Googlebot fetches, Google Search sends back 1 referral for every 5 crawls.
 That ratio has held roughly steady for a decade.
 It's why publishers tolerated Googlebot even as it became the largest single source of bot traffic on the web.

-For every 1 human visit Claude.ai sends back to a publisher, Anthropic's ClaudeBot has already fetched 13,528 pages from that publisher.
-That isn't a search relationship.
+For every 1 human visit Claude.ai sends back to a publisher, Anthropic's ClaudeBot has already fetched 11,122 pages from that publisher.
+That ratio improved from 13,528:1 in April, but it still isn't a search relationship.
 It isn't even a bad search relationship.
-It's a data extraction pipeline with no compensating traffic flow.
+It's a data extraction pipeline with almost no compensating traffic flow.

-OpenAI at 1,252:1 is 10x better than Anthropic but still 250x worse than Google.
+OpenAI at 857:1 is roughly 13x better than Anthropic but still 170x worse than Google.
 OpenAI runs GPTBot (training) plus OAI-SearchBot (live retrieval for ChatGPT), and the blended ratio is still extractive by an order of magnitude.
+Perplexity moved the other way, from 95:1 in April to 190:1, as its crawl volume outran its referrals.

 This is the structural reason publishers started blocking AI crawlers through robots.txt in 2024 and 2025.
 The economic bargain that let Googlebot access the open web (you crawl my content, you send me visitors) simply doesn't exist for most AI operators.